aparnakhadatkar/AZ-700-Designing-and-Implementing-Microsoft-Azure-Networking-Solutions/Instructions/Exercises/M06-Unit 4 Configure DDoS Protection on a virtual network using the Azure portal.md

 5. On the **Diagnostic setting** page, in the **Diagnostic setting name** box, type **MyDiagnosticSetting**.

-6. Under **Category details**, select all 3 **log** checkboxes and the **AllMetrics** checkbox.

-7. Under **Destination details**, select the **Send to Log Analytics workspace** checkbox.
+6. Under **Destination details**, select the **Send to Log Analytics workspace** checkbox.
 Here, you could select a pre-existing Log Analytics workspace, but as you haven't set up a destination for the diagnostic logs yet, you will just enter the settings, but then discard them in the next step in this exercise.

    ![Configure new Diagnostic settings for DDoS](../media/configure-ddos-diagnostic-settings-new.png)

-8. Normally you would now click **Save** to save your diagnostic settings.
+7. Normally you would now click **Save** to save your diagnostic settings.
 Note that this option is still grayed out as we cannot complete the setting configuration yet.

-9. Click **Discard**, then click **Yes**.
+8. Click **Discard**, then click **Yes**.